 The Worst Years: 2014, 2015, 2016

 These trucks were recall magnets.
-Cruise control with a mind of its own, instrument clusters going dark, crankshaft sensors failing, EGR coolers cracking in the 3.0L Eco Diesel, fuel pumps giving up, shock absorbers falling off, and tailgates with detachment anxiety.
+Cruise control with a mind of its own, instrument clusters going dark, crankshaft sensors failing, EGR coolers cracking in the 3.0L Eco Diesel, fuel pumps giving up, shock absorbers falling off, and tailgates with severe anxiety.

 Check out the NHTSA recalls and complaints for 2014, 2015, and 2016 RAMs.
 It’s not for the faint of heart.